Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Introduction

 Yet another example of the significance of asymptotic mapping class groups arises from the fact that they are instances of {\em Thompson-like} groups, being extensions of direct limits of mapping class groups of compact surfaces by Thompson groups (e.g. \cite{FK04,FK09,AF17,GLU20}) and related groups, including Houghton groups \cite{Funar07, GLU20, GLU21}.
 As such, asymptotic mapping class groups are intimately related to other well-known Thompson-like groups, with the {\em braided Thompson groups} of Brin \cite{Br07} and Dehornoy \cite{De05} as notable examples.

-A common feature of Thompson like groups is that they often are of type $F_\infty$, see e.g. \cite{Far05,BFM+16,Thu17,WZ18,GLU20,SW21a,AACSW22}; here, recall that a group is said to be of type $F_n$ it has a classifying space with finite $n$-skeleton, and is of type $F_\infty$ if it is of type $F_n$ for all $n$.
+A common feature of Thompson-like groups is that they often are of type $F_\infty$, see e.g. \cite{Far05,BFM+16,Thu17,WZ18,GLU20,SW21a,AACSW22}; here, recall that a group is said to be of type $F_n$ it has a classifying space with finite $n$-skeleton, and is of type $F_\infty$ if it is of type $F_n$ for all $n$.

 In stark contrast, the situation with asymptotic mapping class groups of surfaces remained mysterious.
 Funar--Kapoudjian proved in \cite{FK04} that the genus-zero asymptotic mapping class group is finitely presented, and Aramayona--Funar proved the analog for surfaces of positive genus.
 Funar and Kapoudjian \cite{FK09,Funar07} also proved the finite presentability of related asymptotic mapping class groups of surfaces that are obtained by thickening planar trees, which include the so-called {\em braided Houghton groups}; very recently Genevois--Lonjou--Urech \cite{GLU20} have determined the finite properties of these groups, which depend on the local branching of the underlying tree.
 In this direction, the following question is implicit in \cite{FK04,FK09}, and appears explicitly in \cite[Problem 3]{FKS12} and \cite[Question 5.32]{AV20}: